Abraham Blum

 Abraham Blum (also known as Abrasza Blum; born c.
 1905, Wilno (now Vilnius) – May 1943, Warsaw) was a Polish-Jewish socialist activist, one of the leaders of the Bund in the Warsaw Ghetto and a participant in the Warsaw Ghetto Uprising.

 Early life and activism

-He was a student in the reformed Cheder in Wilno, where he met his wife Luba.
+He was a student in the cheder metukan ("improved cheder") in Wilno, where he met his wife Luba.
 They had two children.
 Abrasza studied structural engineering at a technical school in Gent, Belgium.
 By 1929 they resided in Warsaw.
 Initially he belonged to a communist youth organization but later became active in the Jewish socialist Bund, including its youth branch, the Cukunft.
 Beginning in 1930 he was one of the directors of the party's paper.
 He organized secular Jewish schools for the Bund.

 German invasion of Poland

 During the invasion of Poland by Nazi Germany in September 1939 he participated in the defense of Warsaw.
 Together with the leader of the Bund, Szmul Zygielbojm, and with support from Warsaw's mayor Stefan Starzyński, he helped to organize all-Jewish detachments that defended the Polish capital against the German assault.
 Along with other Bund activists Blum continued to edit the party's newspaper, the Folkszajtung ("the People's Gazette") ensuring that it did not cease publication during the siege.
 As the occupation of Warsaw commenced most of the Bund's senior leadership was forced to evacuate the city, as they may have been too well known to the Germans, and the local leadership of the party was taken over by younger members, many of them from the Cukunft.
 Blum, who was their leader, has been credited with ensuring the Warsaw Bund's survival during this difficult time.